invariantlabs-ai/invariant/README.md

 #### Automatic Issue Resolution (Handlers)

-Invariant Analyzer also offers an extension that enables to specify automatic issue resolution handlers.
-These handlers can be used to automatically resolve detected security issues, allowing the agent to continue its execution without manual intervention.
+The Invariant analyzer also offers an extension that enables to specify automatic issue resolution handlers.
+These handlers can be used to automatically resolve detected security issues, allowing the agent to continue securely without manual intervention.

 However, this feature is still _under development_ and not intended to be used in its current form (experimental).
-For a preview, see [invariant/examples/lc_example.py](./invariant/examples/lc_example.py) for an example of how to use handlers in a monitored `langchain` agent.
+For a preview, see [invariant/examples/lc_example.py](./invariant/examples/lc_example.py) as an example of how to use handlers in a monitored `langchain` agent.

 ### Roadmap